vicentefb/Recipe-Web-Application/README.md

 ### Tech

-Following the MVC (Model, View, Controller) pattern, Mybrary uses some open source projects to work properly:
+Following the MVC (Model, View, Controller) pattern, Recipe-Web-App uses some open source projects to work properly:

 * HTML and CSS for structuring and styling the web app
 * [node.js] - evented I/O for the backend